mart-codes-good/mart-codes-good/README.md

 ## Hi, I'm Martin 🤞🏼

-Most of my work sits somewhere between AI systems, backend development, and low-level graphics programming.
+Most of my work sits somewhere between AI systems, backend development, and low-level graphics.
 I enjoy reverting spaghetti back to their original ingredients, when doing so is solving software issues.

 Currently working on AI-based systems while continuing to learn more about AI pipelines and backend architecture.
 I’ve also explored graphics programming and simulation projects.